 Other articles you might like:

-What you need on shipping labels and why
+What do you need on shipping labels and why?

 We all see shipping labels every day but most people don’t understand how a shipping label transports a package from point A to point B. Each section of a shipping label identifies and sorts packages so routing is successful.